act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 #### Passed Example 3

-Audio with autoplay and external transcript
+This `audio` element has an `autoplay` attribute and an external transcript.

 ```html
 <html lang="en">